The Gift from Maggie

 I hadn’t paid much attention to the chatter after that, because the thought of Maggie and I ever getting divorced was ludicrous.

-“But is it?”
-I asked myself, taking a red pepper out of the refrigerator to chop up for a tuna wrap I was making Maggie and me for dinner.
 I haven’t been able to find a decent Christmas gift, which might mean I’ve lost some of my ability to read her wants.
 Is this the beginning of the end?

-Maggie and I both believed in the magic of giving.
-One year she had said to me, “It’s unthinkable that anyone could love someone without giving to them, but it does seem possible to give without loving.”
-She was bemoaning the commercialization of Christmas – and how some people were ruining Christmas by forgetting its true spirit.
+One year, she had said to me, “It’s unthinkable that anyone could love someone without giving to them, but it does seem possible to give without loving.”
+She was bemoaning the commercialization of Christmas — and how some people were ruining Christmas, by forgetting its true spirit.

-“I believe it’s essential to give to someone who can’t possibly give as much back to you, in order to really enjoy charity,” she added.
+“I believe it’s essential to give to someone -- who can’t possibly give as much back to you, in order to really enjoy charity,” she added.
 “But don’t you hate the mindless gifting where people buy whatever is on sale and stacked on the endcaps at Macy’s?”

 I might just have to settle for an “endcap” present for Maggie.
-It’s as if my muse has run out of creative things to give her.
+It’s as if my muse has run out of creative things, to give her.

 Maggie arrived home a half an hour later than she had promised and announced she needed to go straight to bed.